radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/monitoring-and-alert-settings-commands.md

 This command displays all alerts that are configured.
 An example of the default configuration for disk usage alert is shown below.

+>[!note]
->**NOTE – This command does not support output format configuration.
-Refer to [Configuring Command Output Format](introduction.md#configuring-command-output-format) for more information.**
+>This command does not support output format configuration.
+Refer to [Configuring Command Output Format](introduction.md#configuring-command-output-format) for more information.

 ![An image showing ](Media/Image15.2.jpg)